HardikChauhan2013/Doc/ReadMe.md

+> What is Angular
-Angular2 is Open source client side freamword develop by Google
+Angular/Angular2 is Open source client side freamwork develop by Google
-- Angular current version 9
+- Angular current is version 9
-- Use can develop Single Page Application(SPA) for destop or mobile
+- Use for develop Single Page Application(SPA) for destop or mobile
 - Angular freamwork build using TypeScript lang

-- Softeare required
+Software required
-1. Node
+- Node
+- Editor(VSCode)

+library required
-2. TypeScript
+- TypeScript
-3. Angular CLI
+- Angular CLI
-4. Editor (vs code)

-How to install node.
+> How to install node.
-Node is runtime which execute javascript code at server side
-- it's single threaded
+>Node is runtime which execute javascript code at server side, it's single threaded
 - We can compare node with other server side techonlogy like java, C#, C
 - Node develop by Goolge
-- It's also called as V8 engine (which is use by chrome browser) Download url : https://nodejs.org/en/download/
+- It's also called as V8 engine (which is use by chrome browser)

+Download url : https://nodejs.org/en/download/
 LTS version (Long team support) means stable version Current version (under development) not fully tested(beta version)